ahmedoumar/The_Geometry_of_numerical_reasoning/README.md

   <img src="assets/numerical-subspace.png" alt="Numerical Subspace Illustration" width="600"/>
 </p>

+### Abstract
+This paper investigates whether large language models (LLMs) utilize numerical attributes encoded in a low-dimensional subspace of the embedding space when answering questions involving numeric comparisons, e.g., Was Cristiano born before Messi?.
+We first identified, using partial least squares regression, these subspaces, which effectively encode the numerical attributes associated with the entities in comparison prompts.
+Further, we demonstrate causality, by intervening in these subspaces to manipulate hidden states, thereby altering the LLM’s comparison outcomes.
+Experiments conducted on three different LLMs showed that our results hold across different numerical attributes, indicating that LLMs utilize the linearly encoded information for numerical reasoning.

 ### 🔬 Key Contributions
 - 🔍 Identify **low-dimensional numerical directions** using Partial Least Squares (PLS)
 - 📈 Experiments conducted